All the Love in the World (The Corrs song)

 "All the Love in the World" is a song by Irish pop rock group the Corrs, taken from their third studio album In Blue (2000).
 It was released on 11 June 2001 as a promotional single to the 2001 romantic comedy film America's Sweethearts.
 The song was written by the Corrs and co-written and produced by Robert John "Mutt" Lange.
-"All the Love in the World" is a soft rock ballad about desiring lifelong love.
-Critics were divided with the song; some picked it as one of the best tracks on the album, but others felt it was banal and weak.
+A soft rock ballad, "All the Love in the World" divided music critics; some picked it as one of the best tracks on the album, but others felt it was banal and weak.

 Background and release

 "All the Love in the World" was originally included on the Corrs third studio album In Blue (2000).
 The song was later included on the soundtrack of the 2001 romantic comedy film America's Sweethearts, starring Julia Roberts, Catherine Zeta-Jones and John Cusack.
 It was released as a promotional single to the film, with a remix version being available in its soundtrack and in a promotional single (which includes the album version, as well), and with a music video with scenes of the film being released to further promote it.

 "All the Love in the World" was written by the Corrs (Andrea, Caroline, Sharon and Jim), while Robert John "Mutt" Lange co-wrote and produced the song.
 The pop ballad talks about desiring lifelong love.
 The remix version was included on their compilation album, "Best of The Corrs" (2001).